mdawn/gRPC-recordsService/README.md

 ## What it Does

-This CRUD API will:
+This CRUD RPC will:

-Create, Read, Update, Delete, and List a BSON with an Id (for tracking) and the following fields:
+Create, Read, Update, Delete, and List BSON with an Id (for tracking) and the following fields:
 1. Phone
 2. Carrier
 3. Score